 - Given a key, hash it and modular to find the bucket for this key.
 Then go iterate in the items in the bucket to perform read/write.
 You have the option to use a bloom filter in memory for negative cache.
 This design is similar to CompactCache.

 - Eviction: Each bucket has a FIFO queue for the items in it.

-The space managed by BlockCache is divided into regions.
-Each region belongs to one certain "size class", which means all the items in that regions will be of the same size.
+The space managed by BlockCache is divided into regions of the same size (default 16MB, max 256MB).

 - Writes: There is an in memory buffer.
 Once the buffer is full, it gets flushed into a region on the flash storage.
 If it helps you understand, this is like the LSM tree in storage engine, except there won't be "merging" later.

-- Reads: Each item is stored in a B tree index in memory.
+- Reads: There is an in memory index for all the items in the form of an array of sparse maps.
 When a read is performed, the region that item is in is promoted in the FIFO queue in memory.
 Unlike DRAM where each allocation class has its own queue, we have one single queue for all the regions across all size classes.

 - Evictions/Removal: Evictions happens for the entire region.
 There are three eviction policies: LRU, FIFO and segmented FIFO.
 In case of LRU, promotion happens at the region level as well, which means if an item is accessed, the entire region is promoted.
 Item removal issued from the client would result in the item key being removed from the index tree and the reclamation of the space happens with the region eviction.

 - There are some similarities between BlockCache and the regular DRAM cache:

 - A region is similar to a slab in DRAM.
 It is a fixed size piece of space/memory where all items are of the same size.
 The difference is that for DRAM, item is the unit of eviction but for flash it's the entire region.

 - Size classes are similar to allocation classes.